 - Exposure to unacceptable levels of traffic caused air pollution

-Types of Environmental Justice Claims
+The Basis for Environmental Justice Claims

-If you or your community suffer from an environmental injustice, you could have several options.
+If you or your community suffer from environmental injustice, you could have several options.
 A plaintiff or group of plaintiffs can file claims based on legislation such as:

 Civil Rights Act of 1964